sensu/sensu-docs/content/sensu-go/5.18/installation/install-sensu.md

 Sensu downloads are provided under the [Sensu commercial license][13].

-Sensu Go is available for Linux, Windows (agent and CLI only), macOS (CLI only), and Docker.
+Sensu Go is packaged for Linux, Windows (agent and CLI only), macOS (CLI only), and Docker.
 See [supported platforms][5] for more information.

 ## Architecture overview